 Maintaining boundaries is challenging for most of us.
 But the pandemic has made it even more difficult.
 People have been quarantined with a partner, housemate, or family for nearly a year.
 Normally, we could create physical space by seeing friends, going to work, the gym, or even taking side trips.

 All that has changed.
 People who have been alone and lonely realize how much they need others.
 Some couples are closer, while others are headed for divorce.
-Drug and alcohol abuse has risen, as well as mental health issues, such as anxiety and depression.
-A recent UK study reveals some interesting statistics:

 - The relationship of 36% of couples newly cohabiting has moved faster.